-Artists Michael Rozen and Scott Sueme participated in our AIR program in 2015, producing a mural titled ‘Connections’ in HCMA’s Vancouver studio.
-Following the success of their residency with us, the school Principal was seeking to commission an art piece for a significant wall space in the school.
-During construction, HCMA brought the artists and school principal together, and they created a large wall piece inspired by the architecture of the new building.
-The lowest level portrays the colours found in Emily Carr’s painting “Above the Gravel Pit”, and the rich natural surroundings to the school.
+Following the success of their residency with us, artists Michael Rozen and Scott Sueme created a large wall piece inspired by the architecture of the new school.
+The lowest level portrays the colours in Emily Carr’s painting “Above the Gravel Pit”, and the rich natural surroundings to the school.
 The second depicts the school’s strong modern colours as a foundation on top of the existing landscape.
-Third, the school’s raven and home colours are represented in a more uniform pattern.
-Finally, the top tier is a return to a natural influence resembling the Pacific Northwest sky.
+The third represents the school’s raven and home colours in a uniform pattern.
+Finally, the top tier resembles the Pacific Northwest sky.
 The four tiers combine elements of the location’s past, present, and future into a singular design, also functioning as a visual anchor within the school.

 The design team created innovative and inviting spaces for staff and students.
 The school layout is efficient and economical, but feels much more than a secondary school.
 In fact it doesn’t really feel like a school as much as a fun, healthy and happy place to be.
 The plan is respectful of the site, views and external community.
 Consequently, the school isn’t just a fabulous asset for the school district and province, but is a visual landmark for the City as well.